0m15/Resolver/README.md

 - Supports multiple concurrent requests by using python processes
 - Supports oAuth authentication (look at Rdio resolver class to see a working implementation)
+- Supports methods to match strings and get the correct results
 - Lets you write your Resolver in a few lines of python code
-- Supports methods to match strings and get the correct results
+- Lets you easily map results fields to a consistent data-structure

 Todo
 ====